 We take reasonable steps to ensure that your personal data is accurate, complete, and up to date.
 You have the right to access, correct, or delete the personal data that we collect.
 You are also entitled to restrict or object, at any time, to the further processing of your personal data.
 You have the right to receive your personal data in a structured and standard format and, where technically and legally feasible, the right to have your personal data transmitted directly to another controller.
 If you would like to exercise your rights under applicable law, please contact us at email@example.com, indicating “EEA Individual Rights Request” in the subject line of the email.

 If we share your personal data in accordance with this Privacy Statement, this may include the transfer of your personal data to countries outside the Designated Countries.
-Greenberg Traurig, P.A. and Greenberg Traurig LLP participates in and has certified their compliance with the EU-US Privacy Shield Framework and the Swiss-US Privacy Shield Framework as set forth by the US Department of Commerce regarding the collection, use, and retention of personal data from European Union member countries, the United Kingdom, and Switzerland transferred to the United States pursuant to Privacy Shield.
-See EU-US Privacy Shield and Swiss-US Privacy Shield Policy (“Shield Policy”).
-If there is any conflict between the policies in this Privacy Statement and data subject rights under the Privacy Shield Principles, the Privacy Shield Principles shall govern in relation to Greenberg Traurig, P.A. and Greenberg Traurig LLP.
-To learn more about the Privacy Shield program, and to view our certification page, please visit https://www.privacyshield.gov/.
+Greenberg Traurig, P.A. and Greenberg Traurig LLP is a signatory to the Contractual Model Clauses regarding the collection, use, and retention of personal data from European Union member countries, the United Kingdom, and Switzerland transferred to the United States to the Contractual Model Clauses If there is any conflict between the policies in this Privacy Statement and data subject rights under the Contractual Model Clauses , the Contractual Model Clauses shall govern in relation to Greenberg Traurig, P.A. and Greenberg Traurig LLP.

-Our accountability for personal data we receive under the Privacy Shield and subsequently transfer to a third party is described in the Privacy Shield Principles.
-In particular, we remain responsible and liable under the Privacy Shield Principles if third-party agents that it engages to process the personal data on its behalf do so in a manner inconsistent with the Principles, unless we prove that we are not responsible for the event(s) giving rise to the damage.
+Our accountability for personal data we receive under the Contractual Model Clauses .
+In particular, we remain responsible and liable under the Contractual Model Clauses if third-party agents that it engages to process the personal data on its behalf do so in a manner inconsistent with the Principles, unless we prove that we are not responsible for the event(s) giving rise to the damage.

 Right to lodge complaint

 If you believe we have infringed or violated your privacy rights, please contact us at firstname.lastname@example.org so that we may resolve your dispute directly.
-If you are a data subject with an unresolved complaint or dispute arising under the requirements of the Privacy Shield Framework, we agree to refer your complaint under the Framework to an independent dispute resolution mechanism.
+If you are a data subject with an unresolved complaint or dispute arising under the requirements of the Contractual Model Clauses , we agree to refer your complaint under the Framework to an independent dispute resolution mechanism.
 Our independent dispute resolution mechanism is the International Centre for Dispute Resolution (“ICDR”), operated by the American Arbitration Association (“AAA”).
 For more information and to file a complaint, you may contact the International Centre for Dispute Resolution by phone at +1.212.484.4181, or by visiting this website http://info.adr.org/safeharbor.
-See Shield Policy for more information.
-Please note that if your complaint is not resolved through these channels, under limited circumstances, a binding arbitration option may be available before a Privacy Shield Panel.
+Please note that if your complaint is not resolved through these channels, under limited circumstances, a binding arbitration option may be available.
 You also have a right to lodge a complaint with a competent supervisory authority situated in a Member State of your habitual residence or place of alleged infringement.